vaibhav-rokde/vaibhav-rokde/README.md

 ## 🚀 About Me
-I am a Software Developer and AI enthusiast.
+I am a Data analyst, Software Developer and AI enthusiast.